Isotopes of americium

 Americium (_{95}Am) is an artificial element, and thus a standard atomic weight cannot be given.
 Like all artificial elements, it has no known stable isotopes.
 The first isotope to be synthesized was ^{241}Am in 1944.
 The artificial element decays by ejecting alpha particles.
 Americium has an atomic number of 95 (the number of protons in the nucleus of the americium atom).
 Despite ^{243}Am being an order of magnitude longer lived than ^{241}Am, the former is harder to obtain than the latter as more of it is present in spent nuclear fuel.

-Eighteen radioisotopes of americium, ranging from ^{229}Am to ^{247}Am with the exception of ^{231}Am, have been characterized; another isotope, ^{223}Am, has also been reported but is unconfirmed.
+Nineteen radioisotopes of americium, ranging from ^{229}Am to ^{247}Am have been characterized; another isotope, ^{223}Am, has also been reported but is unconfirmed.
 The most stable isotopes are ^{243}Am with a half-life of 7,350 years and ^{241}Am with a half-life of 432.6 years.
 All of the remaining radioactive isotopes have half-lives that are less than seven days, the majority of which are shorter than two hours.
 This element also has fourteen meta states, with the most stable being ^{242m1}Am (half-life 141 years).
 This isomer is unusual in that its half-life is far longer than that of the ground state of the same isotope.